Westinghouse High School (Pittsburgh)

 Westinghouse High School, also known as The Academy at Westinghouse or Westinghouse Academy is one of 10 high schools and of four 6-12 schools in the Pittsburgh Public Schools.
 It is located in the Homewood neighborhood of Pittsburgh, Pennsylvania, and is named for Pittsburgh resident and entrepreneur George Westinghouse.
 As of October 2019, Westinghouse has an enrollment of 697 students, 95% of whom are African American.
 Westinghouse High School serves East Hills, East Liberty, Highland Park, Homewood North, Homewood South, Homewood West, Larimer, Lincoln-Lemington-Belmar, and Point Breeze North, as well as the nearby town of Wilkinsburg.
 The school's mascot is a bulldog.

 History

 Early years

+Westinghouse High School served a diverse population of middle- and working-class individuals who lived in the Homewood neighborhood.
+To relieve crowding at Peabody High School, the Pittsburgh Board of Public Education opened two new East End high schools in 1912, using Woolslair Elementary in Bloomfield and Baxter Elementary in Homewood as temporary locations while permanent buildings could be constructed.
+The Woolslair high school became Schenley High, while the Homewood school, initially known as Brushton High School, was named in honor of inventor George Westinghouse in 1915.

+The Westinghouse students attended classes on a half-day schedule at Baxter Elementary while the permanent building on Murtland Street was being completed.
+This arrangement was intended to be temporary but ended up lasting for ten years due to construction difficulties.
+To speed up construction, the school board let a contract for the foundation of the new school in October, 1915, before plans for the building itself were complete.
+When bids were received for the school the following year, the board felt they were too high and shelved the project "until normal market conditions return".
+Work was halted with only some preliminary excavation having been completed.